Brazil's Oi to test 5G in Rio music festival using Huawei's gear

-SAO PAULO, Sept 26 (Reuters) - Brazil’s telecoms carrier Oi SA is preparing to test fifth-generation wireless network (5G) during the Rock in Rio music festival, using equipment provided by China’s Huawei Technology Co Ltd, to conduct one of the largest trials of the technology in Brazil.
+SAO PAULO (Reuters) - Brazil’s telecoms carrier Oi SA is preparing to test fifth-generation wireless network (5G) during the Rock in Rio music festival, using equipment provided by China’s Huawei Technology Co Ltd [HWT.UL], to conduct one of the largest trials of the technology in Brazil.

 According to Oi, 5G will be used by the entire event’s staff in live coverage of the attractions, while the public will be able to test the technology on handsets that will be made available during the event.